 Bahauddin Naqshbandi was buried in his birthplace.
-An entire architectural complex was built around the tomb, consisting of a holy tomb, a khanaka (shelter for pilgrims), two mosques, a madrasah and a necropolis.
-The first building, the khanaka, was built in the 16th century by the order of Abdulla Khan II.
+Over time, an entire architectural complex was built around the tomb, consisting of a holy grave, a khanaka (shelter for pilgrims), two mosques, a madrasah and a graveyard.
+The first building, the khanaka, was built in the 16th century by order of Abdulla Khan II.

 The Sufi brotherhood Bahauddin Naqshbandi is further known beyond the borders of Uzbekistan.
 Until today, there are many followers of his teachings.
 The brotherhood is particularly well known in Turkey, Pakistan, Malaysia, Indonesia and Singapore, but followers can also be found in other countries.

 The Bahauddin Naqshbandi complex becomes a holy place and a pilgrimage site.
-Especially on Saturdays and Sunday mornings, there are high numbers of visitors.
-A great many citizens of Uzbekistan as well as followers of his doctrine, especially come to Bukhara to visit this holy place.
+Especially on Saturday and Sunday mornings, there are high numbers of visitors.
+A great many citizens of Uzbekistan and followers of his doctrine especially come to Bukhara to visit this holy place.